willianathompson/azure-network-protocols/README.md

 ![image](https://github.com/user-attachments/assets/1ac38b9f-cb1f-4bb7-a8be-62c90aa38f54)
 ![image](https://github.com/user-attachments/assets/b5bfe402-fced-4971-8f1a-9de4f1657b16)

-The project successfully deployed two Azure Virtual Machines (VMs), one running Windows 10 (22H2) and the other running Ubuntu Server 20.04.
-Remote Desktop (RDP) was configured for the Windows 10 VM, and SSH was set up for the Ubuntu Server VM, enabling secure administrative access to both VMs.
-Both VMs were connected to the same virtual network, ensuring seamless communication between them.
+Successfully deployed two Azure Virtual Machines (VMs); one VM was running Windows 10 (22H2), and the other was running Ubuntu Server 20.04.
+Remote Desktop (RDP) was set up on the Windows 10 VM, and SSH was configured for the Ubuntu Server VM, allowing secure access to both.
+Both VMs were connected to the same virtual network, which made it easy for them to communicate with each other.
 </p>
 <br />